Lumine8/Lumine8/README.md

 - Fun fact about me: I like to listen to a variety of music 🎶
 - I'm currently working on myself and maybe some projects 👨‍💻
-- Fun fact: There's no actual proof that an apple fell on Newton 🍎

 ![Lumin8's GitHub stats](https://github-readme-stats.vercel.app/api?username=Lumine8&show_icons=true&theme=midnight-purple)